skeeto/skeeto.github.com/_posts/2022-05-22-My-take-on-where-s-all-the-code-.markdown

 relatively long names.
 So for my maximum buffer size I just maxed it out (explained in a moment) and called it good.
 Even with UTF-16, that's only 8MiB which is perfectly reasonable to allocate all at once up front.
-Since my string handles don't contain pointers, this buffer could be freely relocated in the case of `realloc`.
+Since my [string handles][h] don't contain pointers, this buffer could be freely relocated in the case of `realloc`.

 The operating system provides a null-terminated string.
 The buffer makes a